-The possible side effects of this procedure may include pain, skin irritation, infection, device problems, uncomfortable stimulation and lead movement.
-The pain may radiate down the bottom of your back, buttock and thigh to your toes.
+The possible side effects of this procedure may include pain, skin irritation, infection, device problems, uncomfortable stimulation, and lead movement.
+The pain may radiate down the bottom of your back, buttock, and thigh to your toes.
 Occasionally, temporary weakness of the leg has been reported.
 The lead and the battery must be handled carefully.
 If pulled this may result in movement of the permanent electrode leading to loss of sensation or pain as described above.
-If this happens you may have to have the 1st stage repeated if your doctor is in agreement.
-The 1st stage procedure is reversible and can be stopped at any moment by the doctor.
+If this happens you might need to have the 1st stage repeated.
+The 1st stage procedure is reversible and can be stopped at any time by the doctor.